 8.)
 Begin practicing the command while you’re doing the types of stuff you normally do around the house, such as carrying groceries, sitting in the office or hanging out as a family watching a movie.
 Always reward your Service Dog for a job well done.

-Teach a Service Dog to Close a Door: Tips
+Teach a Service Dog to Open or Close a Door: Tips

 Use high-value treats for training, like diced cooked chicken, hot dogs or cheese.
 Keep sessions short and spend as much time on each step as necessary for your Service Dog to reliably grasp each concept.

-Teach a Service Dog to Close a Door: Warning
+Teach a Service Dog to Open or Close a Door: Warning

 If your door is glass, teach your Service Dog to target with her nose.
 Paw targeting can break glass doors and cause an injury.